 For Albuquerque Tuesday MTB/Cross or other race info klik here.

-On Same-Sex Unions, the Definition of Marriage, and the Traditional Church in a Mixed Democracy (First Revision)
+On Same-Sex Unions, the Definition of Marriage, and the Traditional Church in a Mixed Democracy (Second Revision)

 The proposal in more detail